KMA-Aarhus/AssembleQCIllumina/README.md

 ### Output
 Output can be found in the specified output directory.
 Output contains:
-* A multi-qc report for all samples
+* A multi-qc report for all samples.
+The report contains read assembly statistics, taxonomic analysis, genome coverage and more.
 * One folder per sample.
   * "sample_name"_consensus.fasta: assembled and polished genome
   * "sample_name"_consensus.gff: genome annotations